Education is important. Everyone agrees on that.

+Education is important.
+Everyone agrees on that.
 But beyond that, there's a lot of debate - What is the purpose of education?
 Who should pay for it?
 And the biggest debate of all: What is the best way to do it?Ā

 While we will obviously advocate for our "best way", we don't claim that it is the best way for everyone.
-Instead, we take inspiration from Dr. C. W. W. Kannangara's words1 "the democratic State may have as many kinds of education as there are opinions about education": we believe that there must be multiple educational options available and accessible to families, and that families have the right to choose the approach that works best for them.
+Instead, we take inspiration from Dr. C. W. W. Kannangara's words1 "the democratic State may have as many kinds of education as there are opinions about education": we believe that there must be multiple educational options available and accessible to children, and that children have the right to choose the approach that works best for them.

-- Article 26 of the Universal Declaration of Human Rights (1948) statesĀ Ā
+1. Article 26 of the Universal Declaration of Human Rights (1948) statesĀ Ā

 (3) "Parents have a prior right to choose the kind of education that shall be given to their children"Ā Ā Ā Ā Ā Ā

-(If you would like to know more about the origin of this right, see this paper on Non-State Actors in Education) - Article 5 of the Convention against Discrimination in Education (1960) statesĀ
+(If you would like to know more about the origin of this right, see this paper on Non-State Actors in Education)

-(b) "It is essential to respect the liberty of parents and, where applicable, of legal guardians, firstly to choose for their children institutions other than those maintained by the public authorities but conforming to such minimum educational standards as may be laid down or approved by the competent authorities and, secondly, to ensure in a manner consistent with the procedures followed in the State for the application of its legislation, the religious and moral education of the children in conformity with their own convictions; and no person or group of persons should be compelled to receive religious instruction inconsistent with his or their conviction;" - Article 13 of the International Covenant on Economic, Social and Cultural Rights (1966) statesĀ Ā Ā Ā Ā Ā Ā
+(b) "It is essential to respect the liberty of parents and, where applicable, of legal guardians, firstly to choose for their children institutions other than those maintained by the public authorities but conforming to such minimum educational standards as may be laid down or approved by the competent authorities and, secondly, to ensure in a manner consistent with the procedures followed in the State for the application of its legislation, the religious and moral education of the children in conformity with their own convictions; and no person or group of persons should be compelled to receive religious instruction inconsistent with his or their conviction;"

 (3) "The States Parties to the present Covenant undertake to have respect for the liberty of parents and, when applicable, legal guardians, to choose for their children schools, other than those established by the public authorities, which conform to such minimum educational standards as may be laid down or approved by the State and to ensure the religious and moral education of their children in conformity with their own convictions", andĀ Ā Ā Ā Ā Ā Ā

-(4) "No part of this article shall be construed so as to interfere with the liberty of individuals and bodies to establish and direct educational institutions, subject always to the observance of the principles set forth in paragraph 1 of this article and to the requirement that the education given in such institutions shall conform to such minimum standards as may be laid down by the State." - Article 29 of the Convention on the Rights of the Child (1990) reiterates ICESCR 13 (4)Ā Ā Ā Ā Ā Ā Ā
+(4) "No part of this article shall be construed so as to interfere with the liberty of individuals and bodies to establish and direct educational institutions, subject always to the observance of the principles set forth in paragraph 1 of this article and to the requirement that the education given in such institutions shall conform to such minimum standards as may be laid down by the State."

-(2) "No part of the present article or article 28 shall be construed so as to interfere with the liberty of individuals and bodies to establish and direct educational institutions, subject always to the observance of the principle set forth in paragraph 1 of the present article and to the requirements that the education given in such institutions shall conform to such minimum standards as may be laid down by the State."
+"No part of the present article or article 28 shall be construed so as to interfere with the liberty of individuals and bodies to establish and direct educational institutions, subject always to the observance of the principle set forth in paragraph 1 of the present article and to the requirements that the education given in such institutions shall conform to such minimum standards as may be laid down by the State."

 (1) "States Parties shall assure to the child who is capable of forming his or her own views the right to express those views freely in all matters affecting the child, the views of the child being given due weight in accordance with the age and maturity of the child.",